Michael4170/PVEF-Core/Mission-Making.md

 **Your whole job is three actions:**

-1. Drag the template into the world.
+1. Drag the template into the world — or copy a configured one out of Arland's `Bases.layer`.
 2. **Parent it to the base it attacks.**
 3. Move its child defend waypoint onto the ground you want held.